Tagged "measurement invariance"

 Method-Toolbox

-Sample size estimation in Item Response Theory Although Item Response Theory (IRT) models offer well-established psychometric advantages over traditional scoring methods, they remain underutilized in practice.
-One reason for this is the challenge meeting the (presumably) larger sample size requirements, especially in complex measurement designs.
+Although Item Response Theory (IRT) models offer well-established psychometric advantages over traditional scoring methods, they have been largely confined to specific areas of psychology, such as educational assessment and personnel selection, while their broader potential remains underutilized in practice.
+One reason for this is the challenge of meeting the (presumed) larger sample size requirements, especially in complex measurement designs.
 Accurate a priori sample size estimation is essential for obtaining accurate estimates of item/person parameters, effects, and model fit.
 As such, it serves as an essential tool for effective study planning, especially in pre-registration and registered reports.

 Science self-concept – More than the sum of its parts?

 The article “Science Self-Concept – More Than the Sum of its Parts?” has now been published in “The Journal of Experimental Education” (btw in existence since 1932).
 The first 50 copies are free, in case you are interested.
-My first preprint. πŸ˜€Is a general science self-concept equivalent to an aggregated subject-specific science concept?
-It's about different modeling approaches, measurement invariance and concepts of equivalence.
-Check it out!
-Comment if you like: https://t.

 Testing for equivalence of test data across media